ImErvin/Emerging-Technologies/README.md

 For my emerging technologies module in college I built this application and named it 808.
 The specification of the project was to be to train a Neural Network(NN) using a popular library such as Tensorflow and use that trained NN to predict the what number is present on a file passed in from a front end web application.

 This repository holds my solution to this project specification.
 This README shows you how to install the repository, the technologies I used, the features of my web application, the architecture of my files and some personal notes of my experience building this application.
-If you're looking for more detailed explanations on the code, check out my [Jupyter Notebook](https://github.com/ImErvin/Emerging-Technologies/blob/master/Tensorflow/mnist_model_training.ipynb) and any other code files (.py .js .html) for the comments.
+If you're looking for more detailed explanations on how I built this application and the references, check out my [Jupyter Notebook](https://github.com/ImErvin/Emerging-Technologies/blob/master/Tensorflow/mnist_model_training.ipynb) and any other code files (.py .js .html) for the comments.

 ### How to use this repository